Best Hospital for Abdominoplasty (Tummy Tuck) Surgery

 During abdominoplasty surgery, or a "tummy tuck," several important steps happen to help flatten and firm your abdomen.
 The whole process is done with your safety and comfort in mind.
 Here's what you can usually expect, explained in simple language so you know what to anticipate:

-Preparation & Anesthesia
+Preparation and Anesthesia

 You'll first meet your surgical team on the day of surgery to go over everything one more time.
 Once in the operating room, general anesthesia is administered so you're asleep and comfortable throughout the procedure.

-Incisions & Muscle Repair
+Incisions and Muscle Repair

-The surgeon makes a low horizontal incision just above the pubic area (hidden beneath underwear), and sometimes a second, small opening around the belly button.
+The plastic surgeon makes a low horizontal incision just above the pubic area (hidden beneath underwear), and sometimes a second, small opening around the belly button.
 The skin is lifted upward, exposing the underlying muscles, which are then stitched together to tighten the abdominal wall and create a firmer core.

-Removal of Excess Skin & Fat
+Removal of Excess Skin and Fat

 Next, any extra skin and fat are trimmed away.
 The remaining skin is pulled down snugly and sutured into place.
 It feels like a "window shade" being smoothly lowered and secured.